Lu Junyi: Arrest and imprisonment

-Song Jiang, the acting chief of the Liangshan bandits after Chao Gai was killed in a battle, remembers he has heard about Lu Junyi, a widely-acclaimed fighter, when a monk engaged to pray for Chao mentions Lu's name.
-Song wants to recruit Lu to boost the strength of his band.
+Song Jiang, the acting chief of the Liangshan bandits after Chao Gai was killed in a battle, remembers being told about Lu Junyi, a widely-acclaimed fighter, before when a monk engaged to pray for Chao mentions Lu's name.
+Song wants to recruit Lu to boost his band.
 Wu Yong devises a plan to lure Lu to Liangshan.
 Disguised as a fortune teller, Wu goes to Daming, where he attracts Lu's attention by creating a commotion outside his house.
-Lu invites Wu in and asks him to foretell his future.
+Lu invites Wu in and asks him to tell his future.
 To his shock, Wu warns him that he would die within 100 days.
 When Lu asks how to avert that fate, Wu says the remedy is to leave home and travel southeast for more than 1,000 li.
 Before leaving, Wu writes a poem on a wall in Lu's house (see below for details), claiming this will protect him for the time being.
-In fact, the poem hides a message that Lu would rebel against the Song government.
+In fact, the poem hides a suggestion that Lu would rebel against the Song government.

 Trusting Wu Yong‘s word, Lu Junyi sets out in the southeast direction for a temple in Shandong with his steward Li Gu and some servants.
-The group pass by Liangshan Marsh, where Lu deems it his duty as a subject of the Song empire to catch some bandits.
+The group pass by Liangshan Marsh, where Lu sees it as his duty as a subject of the Song empire to capture some bandits.
 He shows his fighting prowess when a number of Liangshan's chieftains come to block his way.
 But he soon discovers Liangshan is a daunting force with many tough warriors.
-As he flees, he loses his way among reeds along the marsh and boards a boat found there.
+As he flees, he loses his way among the reeds in the marsh and boards a boat he finds there.
 The boatman turns out to be Li Jun.
 Lu lunges at Li when the latter reveals his identity.
 Just then Zhang Shun pops up from under water and overturns the vessel.
-Captured, Lu is taken to Song Jiang, who treats him with utmost respect and allays his hostility.
+Captured, Lu is taken to Song Jiang, who treats him with utmost respect and mitigates his hostility.
 But Lu refuses to join the stronghold.
-His captors nevertheless retain him for months, treating him as an honoured guest.
-They release Li Gu first, who is secretly told that his master has joined Liangshan, with the poem at his house as strong proof.
+His captors nevertheless retain him for months while continuing to treat him as an honored guest.
+They release Li Gu first, who is secretly lied to that his master has joined Liangshan, with the poem at his house as the implicating proof.